 git will group them in, so called, “hunks”.
 Typically, the changes of a single hunk will all occur within a single function.
 For C-like files git is intelligent enough to add a line at the top of the hunk (after

 @@...@@) that shows you the name of the function.
-Git finds out the name of the function with a regex defined for the type of the edited file.
-Git comes with many predefined regexes (even fo LaTeX).
+It finds out the name of the function with a regex defined for the type of the edited file.
+There are many predefined regexes (even for LaTeX) in git.
 Unfortunately there is no predefined regex for markdown files.

 Luckily, you can define your own regexes to be placed at the top of a “hunk” by defining a

 xfuncname for the file type.
 The code snippet below show you how you can make likes starting with

 # (headers in markdown) become the header of the hunk, if the file is of type “md” for diffing according to git.

 You can put this in your

 ~/.gitconfig if you want it defined in all your repos, or you can specify it for one repo only in

 To let git know that files ending in

 .md are of diffing type “md” the following line should be added to your

 $repo/.gitattributes.
 If you don’t want to share this setting, put it in